I find myself daydreaming about tomorrow, and the day after tomorrow. I can feel the weight lift as I imagine a day without dirty diapers to change.

 It means making their own making decisions about what to do with their lives.

-And we can raise them to run hard after Jesus.
+We can raise them to run hard after Jesus.
 Or we can push them in the pursuit of a nice car and a good man and a solid education and a pretty house with lots of space for all their stuff.

-They get it now.
+They get it now if you let them live it now.

 It’s not too late, mama.
 They’re still little.